James Martin Center for Nonproliferation Studies: History

 William C. "Bill" Potter was originally trained as a specialist on the Soviet Union, and in 1982 authored his first book, Nuclear Power and Nonproliferation, on the technological, economic, and political dimensions of nuclear nonproliferation.
 His research drew attention to similarities in Soviet and United States approaches to nuclear export controls and nonproliferation policy, as well as to the areas of cooperation that developed between the two states despite their rivalry during the Cold War.
 By the time of the Dissolution of the Soviet Union, Potter, at that time the director of the graduate school involved in Eurasian and Soviet studies at the Monterey Institute of International Studies (MIIS), was among the few scholars with expertise both in Soviet affairs and in the challenges posed by the spread of nuclear weapons.

 In the time leading up to the Dissolution, Potter became increasingly concerned about the security of nuclear weapons and related materials.
 Potter, and many of his fellow global security scholars at the time, were predicting a collapse of the entire soviet economy.
 When that happened, they greatly feared that nuclear materials would both be available on a black market, and that if new states were created, they might each have access to fissile materials and nuclear weapons.
 Potter saw the need to address the academic and policy perspectives surrounding the study of proliferation and the advancement of nonproliferation.

 Potter's primary motivation was in response to what he viewed as a lack of systematic, open-source research on proliferation.
 At the time, while conducting studies on international nuclear commerce, Potter noted that even researchers at the United States national laboratories were often unable to answer basic questions about nuclear trade.
 He argued that even though large amounts of relevant information were available in open sources and specialized trade publications, this material was rarely collected or analyzed in a systematic way.

 CNS opened in 1989 with a small staff and limited resources, operating out of two offices with an initial budget of $35,000, becoming in the process one of the first academic institutions in the United States to focus exclusively on issues of nonproliferation.

 Over the following decade, CNS expanded significantly, establishing itself as the only institution in the United States to offer a graduate certificate program in nonproliferation studies.
 By bringing together students, government officials, and researchers from around the world, the center sought to advance education and research on WMD's while contributing to international security.

 Structure

-By the early 2000's, CNS was organized into five research programs:
+By the early 2000s, CNS was organized into five research programs: